Mesh Pain and Complications

 What are the mesh lawsuits about?

 The plaintiffs believe the manufacturers knew or should have known about the risks of injuries, problems and complications, yet never warned patients and the medical professionals of the dangers.
 Despite the alarming rates of removal and revision surgeries, infections, adhesions, intestinal blockages, perforations, some of the mesh manufacturers refused to notify patients and doctors and warn of serious complications.
 Many of the mesh products have been removed from the market and some have been recalled, yet surgeons are still implanting mesh in patients today.
-We are accepting removal or revision cases.
+We are accepting hernia mesh, bladder sling and pelvic mesh complication cases if the mesh has been removed or revised.

 Who can claim compensation?